How to Carry Cash Abroad

 Pickpockets and scammers often target tourists.
 Stay vigilant, especially in crowded areas and public transportation.
 Use anti-theft bags and keep your belongings close to your body.

-ALSO SEE How to travel with autism in a safe way
+ALSO SEE How to Become a Pilot Professionally

 Avoid Flashy Displays